heig-vd-dai-course/heig-vd-dai-course/11-define-an-application-protocol/COURSE_MATERIAL.md

 the client.

-Once the client has guessed the number, the client can ask the server to restart the game to quit the game.
+Once the client has guessed the number, the client can ask the server to restart the game or to quit the game.

 #### The exercise